-Art scholarship holders are expected to contribute to the artistic life of the College and the Visual Arts Centre.
+Art scholarship holders are expected to contribute to the artistic life of the Sixth Form and the Visual Arts Centre.
 They should be willing to help with the organisation and running of art exhibitions and activities as appropriate.

-During an interview with the Head of Art, applicants will have the opportunity to discuss their portfolio of work and be expected to talk about how they would benefit from the Curwen art scholarship.
+During an interview with the Head of Art, applicants will have the opportunity to discuss their portfolio of work and be expected to talk about how they would benefit from the Curwen Art Scholarship.
 Interviews will take place at the Visual Arts Centre.
-Portfolios can be delivered to the admissions office (Senior School site) in advance of the interview for storage purposes, but will not be reviewed in advance of the interview.
-Applicants who wish to deliver their portfolio in advance should attach a copy of their scholarship application form to their portfolio.
+Portfolios must be uploaded to the admissions portal.

 Applicants will be informed of the outcome of their application in early December.
 The Principal’s decision is final.
 We do not disclose marks, grades or rankings.
 Successful applicants are required to accept or decline scholarships by early January.
-Having accepted a scholarship for the Stephen Perse 6th Form College, applicants are required to withdraw from the application/scholarship process of all other schools and colleges.
-External applicants must meet the academic requirements for entry to the Stephen Perse 6th Form College.
-Please note if a recipient ceases to study art at the College the Foundation reserves the right to forfeit the award.
+Having accepted a scholarship for the Stephen Perse Sixth Form, applicants are required to withdraw from the application/scholarship process of all other schools and colleges.
+External applicants must meet the academic requirements for entry to the Stephen Perse Sixth Form.
+Please note if a recipient ceases to study art at the Sixth Form the Foundation reserves the right to forfeit the award.